 The information we collect and use will not be published in ways which identify individuals but may be shared with third parties who are commissioned to assist us with research, consultations or evaluations of our work and/or its impact on the Family Justice system in Wales.
 Any such sharing of information will be managed in line with the Data Protection Act 2018.

-The General Data Protection Regulation gives you certain rights about the personal data we hold about you.
+The UK General Data Protection Regulation (UK GDPR) gives you certain rights about the personal data we hold about you.
 You have the right:

 - to access the personal data that we are processing about you;